mtceballos/SIRENAdoc/SIRENA.rst

 Purpose
 ********

 SIRENA (*Software Ifca for Reconstruction of EveNts for Athena X-IFU*) is a software package developed to reconstruct the energy of the incoming X-ray photons after their detection in the `X-IFU <http://x-ifu.irap.omp.eu/>`_ TES detector.
-It is integrated in the `SIXTE <http://www.sternwarte.uni-erlangen.de/research/sixte>`_ end-to-end simulations environment where it currently runs over SIXTE or XIFUSIM (available for the XIFU consortium members upon request at `sixte-xifusim@lists.fau.de <sixte-xifusim@lists.fau.de>`_ ) simulated data.
 This is done by means of a tool called :ref:`tesreconstruction`, which is mainly a wrapper to pass a data file to the SIRENA tasks.

+SIRENA is integrated in the `SIXTE <http://www.sternwarte.uni-erlangen.de/research/sixte>`_ end-to-end simulations environment where it currently runs over SIXTE or XIFUSIM (available for the XIFU consortium members upon request at `sixte-xifusim@lists.fau.de <sixte-xifusim@lists.fau.de>`_) simulated data.
+In the :math:`\mathit{sixte/scripts/SIRENA}` folder of the SIXTE environment, a straightforward SIRENA tutorial and a set of scripts can be found with the aim of providing the user with a first approach running SIRENA.

 ******
 Files
 ******